bdelacretaz/sling-adaptto-2016/README.md

 The goals are to experiment with Sling in Docker and demonstrate automatic reconfiguration of related services like HAProxy when Sling instances appear or disappear.

+Apart from some glue scripts to setup the containers there's little or no code here, the goal is to use off-the-shelf tools as much as possible, to concentrate on the proof of concept aspects.

+This is obviously not production-ready.

 ## Prerequisites
 You need a Docker server and docker-compose setup to run this.